 • What Are Flanger Pedals (Guitar/Bass FX) & How Do They Work?

 What is phaser?
 Phaser is a modulation audio effect whereby a series of peaks and troughs are produced across the frequency spectrum of the signal's EQ.
 These peaks and troughs vary over time, typically controlled by an LFO, to create a sweeping effect known as phaser.

 Why is phaser a modulation effect?
-Phaser is a modulation effect because the corner frequencies of the cascaded all-pass filters (poles) are modulated by an LFO.
+Phaser is a modulation effect because an LFO modulates the corner frequencies of the cascaded all-pass filters (poles).
 As the LFO modulates the poles, the notches within the frequency response move up and down, causing the phase-shift sound of phaser.